Carlos Santana Player Props: Pirates vs. Mets

 - The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 15th in the league.

-- The Mets have a 4.81 team ERA that ranks 26th among all MLB pitching staffs.
+- The Mets have the 26th-ranked team ERA among all league pitching staffs (4.73).

+- Carrasco (2-2) gets the starting nod for the Mets in his eighth start of the season.
+He's put together a 5.94 ERA in 36 1/3 innings pitched, with 23 strikeouts.

-- His most recent time out was on Sunday against the Toronto Blue Jays, when the righty threw 2 2/3 innings, surrendering three earned runs while allowing four hits.
+- His last time out was on Tuesday against the Atlanta Braves, when the right-hander went five innings, surrendering four earned runs while allowing six hits.

+- The 36-year-old has a 5.94 ERA and 5.7 strikeouts per nine innings in seven games this season, while giving up a batting average of .257 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.